 HR or HRM systems can significantly increase the efficiency of a business, saving countless hours of manual tasks, not to mention paperwork!
-When HR information systems first were first introduced, there was a general reluctance to shift from a paper-based HR or excel record-keeping model (which up to 80% of businesses in the UAE still use to some degree!) to a cloud-based HR system, as they were seen as technically cumbersome and too expensive.
+When HR information systems first were first introduced, there was a general reluctance to shift from a paper-based HR or excel record-keeping model (which up to 80% of businesses in the UAE still use to some degree!) to a cloud-based HR system, as they were seen as too technical, expensive and not user friendly.
 However, all that has changed!

-Modern HR systems are more user-friendly, cost-effective, empowering, and affordable.
-They make HR processes much easier by automating laborious processes and providing strategic management data at the push of a button.
-That said, not all HR systems are equal and you should always check that the HR system that you are considering is providing you with the most value and features that support your workplace.
+Modern HR systems can now automate a large majority of HR processes, enabling (1) employees to self manage many of their HR requests, (2) HR managers streamline processes and easily track requests and (3) businesses to have a cost effective, secure, easy to use HR system – and form the back bone of a good HR department.
+HR systems should be user-friendly, cost-effective and affordable.
+By automating laborious HR processes, systems are streamlined and can provide up to date, relevant strategic management data at the push of a button.
+That said, not all HR systems are equal and it’s important to ensure that the HR system that you are considering is providing you with the most value and features that support your workplace.

 UAE Specific HR Systems